 Why is E-Commerce Technology so Prevalent?

-The business sector with the most “unicorn” startups is e-commerce, and the second largest is internet software and services.
-Startup “unicorns” are defined as a company that is less than ten years old and valued at over one billion dollars.
-The numbers in the U.S. speak for themselves: the majority of wildly successful new businesses are either in e-commerce directly, or use e-commerce tools to make a booking and ordering through apps or online more efficient.
+The business sector with the most “unicorn” startups in e-commerce and the second-largest in internet software and services.
+Startup “unicorns” are defined as a company less than ten years old and valued at over one billion dollars.
+The numbers in the U.S. speak for themselves: most wildly successful new businesses are either in e-commerce directly or use e-commerce tools to make a booking and order through apps or online more efficiently.